WHEN IT COMES TO MAKING MUSCLE, THERE’S NO BETTER PLACE TO START THAN WITH A BOWL

 ¼ cup pumpkin seeds

-1. Heat 2 tsp oil in a medium-size saucepan sp oil in a medium-size saucepan over medium heat.
-Add millet and heat, um heat.
-Add millet and heat,stirring often, until grains start smelling ten, until grains start smellingtoasted.
-Add 2 cups water to pan, bring to a Add 2 cups water to pan, bring to aboil, reduce heat to medium-low, and simmer covered for 20 minutes, or until millet is tender and water has been absorbed.
+1. Heat 2 tsp oil in a medium-size saucepan sp oil over medium heat.
+Add millet and heat,stirring often, until grains start smelling toasted.
+Add 2 cups water to pan, bring to a bring to a boil, reduce heat to medium-low, and simmer covered for 20 minutes, or until millet is tender and water has been absorbed.
 Set aside covered for 5 minutes and then fluff with fork.